AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/templates.md

    For details on how a template author defines the structure, see [Creating Page Templates](/help/sites-cloud/authoring/features/templates.md#editing-a-template-structure-template-author).

-   For technical deatils of the structure, see [Structure](#structure) in this document.
+   For technical details of the structure, see [Structure](#structure) in this document.

    **Policies**